PierreBarrat/TreeKnit.jl/docs/src/resolving.md

 The `strict` and `liberal` options for resolution make different choices in this situation.
 - Strict resolve will consider this situation as ambiguous, and not attempt any resolution.
 Hence the final `t2` will have a Newick string `"(A,B,C,D);"`.
-  More generally, with the `strict` option, TreeKnit ill only resolve a polytomy if the relation of all branches within the polytomy can be unambiguously determined using the other tree, potentially not fully resolving shared regions of the trees.
+  More generally, with the `strict` option, TreeKnit will only resolve a polytomy if the relation of all branches within the polytomy can be unambiguously determined using the other tree, potentially not fully resolving shared regions of the trees.

 ```@repl strict_lib
 MCCs = [["D"], ["A", "B", "C"]]